techiediaries/angular-file-upload-progress-bar/README.md

 >For more details, read:
 > [Angular 7 File Upload with Progress Bar Tutorial and Example](https://www.techiediaries.com/angular-file-upload-progress-bar)

+In this tutorial, we'll learn how to upload files in Angular 7.
+For the backend we'll be using Nest.js

+We'll see how to use `HttpClient` to send POST request with multipart form data which is used for file uploading.
+We'll also see how to use reactive forms.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.